CyberGhost04/Password_Manager/README.md

-# React To-Do List Application

-This is a simple To-Do List application built with React and styled with Tailwind CSS.
-The application allows users to add, edit, and mark tasks as completed.
-The task list is stored in the local storage, so the data persists even after the browser is refreshed.
+# MERN PassWord Manager App

+The Password Manager is a secure and user-friendly application designed to help you organize and manage your passwords effectively.
+Built with modern web technologies, it ensures that your sensitive information remains safe while providing a seamless user experience.

 ## Features

-- Add new tasks
+- Add or Delete Passwords
-- Edit existing tasks
+- Edit existing Passwords
-- Mark tasks as completed
-- Data persists in local storage
+- Data persists in Database (Mongo DB)

 ## Screenshot